 The cases in this area are typically investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the FBI.

 Allegations about crimes in this section should be made to a local police department if there is an immediate threat to public safety or to ATF at 215-446-7800.

-The Narcotics Unit and OCDETF (Organized Crime Drug Enforcement Task Force) prosecutes violations of federal narcotics laws including the illegal trafficking of cocaine, crack, heroin, methamphetamine and other controlled substances.
+The responsibility in the U.S. Attorney's Office for dealing with both traditional and certain non-traditional organized criminal groups and illegal drug prosecutions is assigned to the Narcotics, OCDETF (Organized Crime Drug Enforcement Task Force), and Organized Crime Unit.
+This unit prosecutes violations of federal narcotics laws including the illegal trafficking of cocaine, crack, heroin, methamphetamine and other controlled substances.
 Federal prosecutions focus in particular on the importation of illegal narcotics, interstate, large-scale or organized drug trafficking, or individuals or groups that use violence in the course of drug dealing.
-State and local authorities, such as the Philadelphia Police Department and the Philadelphia District Attorney's Office, prosecute the vast majority of narcotics offenders.
-This office focuses its efforts on international, interstate and organized drug offenders, coordinating its efforts with the state and local authorities.
+State and local authorities prosecute the vast majority of narcotics offenders.
+This Office focuses its efforts on international, interstate and organized drug offenders, coordinating its efforts with the state and local authorities.
 The United States Attorney's Office also prosecutes cases involving the diversion of prescription drugs for illegal sale.

 Criminal prosecutions brought by this office are most often investigated by one of the following federal agencies, frequently acting together with state and local authorities: